 Wet chemical fire extinguishers

-What points should be considered when tackling a fire?
+Things to consider when tackling a fire?

-- Don’t position the extinguisher over the heat to a fire but do fix them to a wall
+- Don’t position the extinguisher over the heat to fire but do fix them to a wall